RocketCommunicationsInc/astro-uxds/design-guidelines/compliance.md

 		2. Status Symbols shall always be rendered with the specified colors.

 	19. [Table](http://www.astrouxds.com/ui-components/table)
-		1. Table components shall be rendered rendered in the illustrated style.
+		1. Table components shall be rendered in the illustrated style.

 	20. [Tabs](http://www.astrouxds.com/ui-components/tabs)
 		1. Tabs shall be in a single row.